DHS says released border migrants are ‘generally’ tested for COVID-19

 The Del Rio contract was signed as a way to plug one of those gaps.

-Migrants have generally had higher COVID positivity rates than the U.S. population, with some border communities reporting infection rates as high as 25% in the migrants they tested earlier this year.
+Migrants have generally had higher COVID-19 positivity rates than the U.S. population, with some border communities reporting infection rates as high as 25% in the migrants they tested earlier this year.

 Sign up for Daily Newsletters